 How to Edit HTML in Chrome

-Editing HTML directly in Chrome’s Developer Tools is a quick and easy way to make small changes or preview updates before changing the actual code.
+Editing HTML in Chrome with Developer Tools is a fast way to test changes, debug issues, or preview design tweaks without touching the actual codebase.

 Steps to Edit HTML in Chrome